-- Check your blood sugar every hour (tip: set a timer, alarm clock, or use the reminders in Logbook) and keep good records.
+- Check your blood sugar every hour (tip: set a timer, alarm clock, or use the reminders in the mySugr Logbook) and keep good, detailed records.
 Record the time and result of each test.
 If you’re using a CGM, this isn’t necessary.
 However, you shouldn’t do the test right at the beginning or end of the wearing period of your sensor.

 - Check your blood sugar if you feel low.
 If you are low, i.e. if your values are below 70mg/dl (3.9 mmol/l), stop the basal rate test and treat the low.
 Depending on how far into the test you are, you’ve just learned something very useful about your basal insulin!

-- If your blood sugar is rising rapidly, i.e. if your values are above 250mg/dl (13.9 mmol/l), stop the basal rate test and correct the high.
+- If your blood sugar is rising rapidly, i.e. if your values are above 250mg/dl (13.9 mmol/l), stop the basal rate test and correct the high with short-acting insulin.
 Don’t get frustrated!
 Again, you’ve learned something useful.

 - No unusual physical activity during the test.

 After the test (and after you get some food!) take a look at your data.
 Any unusual movements in your blood sugar?
-I would consider anything more than about 30-40 mg/dl of movement something to address.
+Anything more than 30-40 mg/dl of movement may be something to address.

-And remember where I talked about repeating the test?
-This would be a good place to think about double checking.
-Do you see that same unusual movement again at a similar time on another day?
-If so, you can be pretty confident that your basal insulin should be adjusted.
+Do you see the same unusual movement again at a similar time on a different day?
+If so, you can be fairly confident that your basal insulin should be adjusted.

 What if you wear a continuous glucose monitor (CGM)?
 Do you still have to do all of this testing?
 In our opinion, it’s still a good idea, but frequent testing isn’t so necessary.